 - Improving student success, as measured by grades, retention and graduation

 - Lowering colleges’ and universities’ cost per pupil

 By partnering with colleges and universities, textbook publishers and learning companies can offer students a new way to help students have course materials on the first day of class at a substantial discount.
-Digital Discount Programs make it easier and cheaper to access digital materials.
+Inclusive Access makes it easier and cheaper to access digital materials.